 The primary objective of this research is to develop a predictive model forecasting the number of COVID-19 cases in the United Kingdom over a given period.
 The ultimate purpose of the research is to utilize and compare the Prophet model and logistic growth model to comprehend their effectiveness in predicting the trajectory of COVID-19 cases, which consider a certain number of factors such as seasonality, holidays, and external events like the occurrence of variants.
 The main research for this study is: "How long and accurately can the combination of the Prophet and logistic growth models predict the future spread of COVID-19 in the United Kingdom, considering seasonal, external effects and public health interventions?"

+1.1 Overview of the Dissertation

-1.1 This dissertation will contain the use of COVID-19 case data from the National Health Service (NHS) in England and Scotland, which provides quite reliable and comprehensive datasets.
+This dissertation will contain the use of COVID-19 case data from the National Health Service (NHS) in England and Scotland, which provides quite reliable and comprehensive datasets.
 The data will undergo preprocessing due to some issues about the data such as getting rid of missing values and shifting vaccination data over time.
 Later on, the study will implement the Prophet model with the integration of logistic growth to cap predictions and will also explore how seasonality and holiday effects can affect the spread of the virus over the country.
 Furthermore, the dissertation has a detailed literature review on predictive models in epidemiology, which is a methodology section demonstrating the implementation of the models, and an analysis of the outputs to be able to assess model performance on the given dataset.
 Discussions associated with the implications of the results and recommendations for additional study will round out the dissertation.

-Thanks to its straightforward theory and effective computation, logistic regression fitting of time series data is often used.
-To illustrate, logistic growth starts with a slow rise and then increases suddenly.
-After a sudden increase in value, the growth reaches the maximum value, which is called a cap.
-When you examine the growth trend of Covid-19, you will see the same trend.
-That’s why, feeding the model with a cap might be beneficial to reach more accurate predicted outcomes for the model.
-You have an opportunity to use the approach on the prophet model and feed the model their variables.
-That’s why, the use of the prophet model looks robust for that sort of approach.
-The ultimate purpose of the paper is to create a reliable model providing reliable results in terms of both long-term and short-term.
-The use of logistic trend, including seasonality, and holiday effects might help to able to acquire more definite results.
-Those elements will help to determine when an epidemic will reach its peak value so that the model will produce more reliable results by limiting with the aid of cap.

 Literature Review

 COVID-19 is an illness caused by the SARS-CoV-2 virus, which occurred in late 2019.
 The virus spreads rapidly and easily, leading to widespread health crises and significant social and economic disruptions worldwide.
 The pandemic has negatively affected daily life and posed considerable troubles on a global scale including overwhelming healthcare systems due to high spread rates, causing economic downturns due to lockdowns, and changing education and social structures.
 After a long lockdown, companies, schools, and the government found a way to adapt themselves by remote working to this catastrophic term.

 2.1 Introduction to Predictive Models in Epidemiology